unfoldingWord-dev/translationStudio-Info/docs/dSettings.rst

 The Settings window is the same regardless of whether you invoke it from the home screen or from a project screen.

 The Settings window enables personalization of the program.
 It also displays useful information.
-Settings are divided into four categories:
+Settings are divided into five categories:

 1. General

-2. Server
+2. About

 3. Legal

+4. Upload

-4. Advanced
+5. Advanced

 General Settings
 -----------------

-Click General to view or change general settings.

 The General settings are as follows: